-The exhibition thus addresses some of the central paradoxes of Koudelka's work, life and career: a nomadic life versus an unrelenting focus on collecting and archiving; a constant revision and reworking of his iconic works versus a "maximalist" philosophical agenda; and in the latter half of his career, a self-proclaimed obsession with continuing to exhibit and capture images - sometimes to the detriment of their analysis and material production.
+The exhibition is conceived as a selective and condensed retrospective, thus tracing the photographer's development, and working methods.
+The exhibition thereby also addresses some of the central paradoxes of Koudelka's work, life, and career - a nomadic life versus a relentless focus on collecting and archiving; a constant sifting and reworking of his iconic works versus a "maximalist" philosophical agenda striving for perfection; and, in the latter half of his career, a self-proclaimed obsession with continuing to exhibit and record images - sometimes to the detriment of their analysis and material realization as works.

 As part of the exhibition, Photo Elysée asked several people who worked with Josef Koudelka to share their memories and anecdotes.
 They evoke the multiple facets of the photographer's personality and work.

 - Stuart Alexander, historian of photography, curator, editor and archivist, founding member of the supervisory Board of the Josef Koudelka Foundation